Speculative End-Turn Detector for Efficient Speech Chatbot Assistant: Experimental Setup

 \section{Experimental Setup}

-We now empirically validate the usefulness of the constructed ETD dataset (\cref{sec:dataset}) and the effectiveness of the proposed method, SpeculativeETD (\cref{sec:method}).
+We now empirically validate the usefulness of the constructed OpenETD dataset (\cref{sec:dataset}) and the effectiveness of the proposed method, SpeculativeETD (\cref{sec:method}).

-\textbf{Task.} We consider two scenarios of the ETD task: \begin{itemize}[leftmargin=*,topsep=0pt,parsep=1pt] \item \textit{Binary classification}: When a speech segment comes as an input, the detector reads the whole audio and determines whether the speech segment has ended (Gap) or not (Pause). \item \textit{Real-time audio segmentation}: The speech arrives in real-time, and at each interval (\textit{e.g.,} every 100ms), the detector determines whether the current state of the speaker is SU, Pause, or Gap.
+\textbf{Task.} We consider two tasks for the OpenETD: \begin{itemize}[leftmargin=*,topsep=0pt,parsep=1pt] \item \textit{Binary classification}: When a speech segment comes as an input, the detector reads the whole audio and determines whether the speech segment has ended (Gap) or not (Pause). \item \textit{Real-time audio segmentation}: The speech arrives in real-time, and at each interval (\textit{e.g.,} every 100ms), the detector determines whether the current state of the speaker is SU, Pause, or Gap.
 That is, we are conducting a ternary segmentation in a sequential manner. \end{itemize}

 \paragraph{Models.} We evaluate a total of four models for end-turn detection. \begin{itemize}[leftmargin=*,topsep=0pt,parsep=1pt] \item VAP \citep{ekstedt2022voice}: A popular open-source pretrained turn-taking model, which can also be employed for end-turn detection tasks.
-We use the pretrained encoder as frozen and train the predictor module of the model from scratch using the ETD dataset.
-We have used the ``comparative'' predictor head, which fits the ETD task. \item GRU \citep{chung2014empirical}: We construct a lightweight GRU model with 1M parameters, with two Conv2D layers and one GRU layer, and train from scratch with the ETD dataset. \item Wav2vec 2.0 \citep{baevski2020wav2vec}: A relatively large transformer-based model with 94M parameters, which achieves high performance in many speech processing tasks.
-We fine-tune the full model using the ETD dataset. \item SpeculativeETD (Ours): We construct an ETD model using the GRU and Wav2vec 2.0 model following the same settings as described above.
+We use the pretrained encoder as frozen and train the predictor module of the model from scratch using the OpenETD dataset.
+We have used the ``comparative'' predictor head, which fits the ETD task. \item GRU \citep{chung2014empirical}: We construct a lightweight GRU model with about $202\mathrm{K}$ parameters, consisting of a Conv2D frontend ($2$ layers) and a single GRU layer on top of a $40$-dim log--mel input computed on $100\,\mathrm{ms}$ chunks (full input specification in \cref{app:gru_input}), and train it from scratch on the OpenETD dataset. \item Wav2vec 2.0 \citep{baevski2020wav2vec}: A relatively large transformer-based model with 94M parameters, which achieves high performance in many speech processing tasks.
+We fine-tune the full model using the OpenETD dataset. \item SpeculativeETD (Ours): We construct an ETD model using the GRU and Wav2vec 2.0 model following the same settings as described above.
 Note that, as this method assumes a real-time scenario, we evaluate this method only in real-time audio segmentation scenarios and not in binary classification. \end{itemize}

 \paragraph{Evaluation.} For the binary classification task, performance is quantified using Precision, Recall, F1-score, and accuracy metrics.
 In the real-time segmentation task, we assess the F1-score at 100ms intervals and evaluate segmentation quality using the Intersection over Union (IoU) metric for the average of each of the three classes (Speaking Unit, Gap, Pause).